 Capability is the ability to execute on a specified set of tasks and course of action in order to achieve a certain outcome or set of outcomes.
 Capable people have the potential to acquire more specific skills and abilities in order to help them do this.
 In doing so, their knowledge and skill set increases and they become more capable at achieving required outcomes.

 Developing technical skills, behaviours, adding information and knowledge; these are the more day-to-day, practical aspects of managing and leading people.
 They include things like running effective meetings, delivering training, conducting one-on-ones, giving effective feedback, coaching your team, conducting interviews, investor and Board updates, designing and implementing new organisational design structures etc. This is the type of learning and skill development that we are used to receiving through school and college, and most traditional talent and leadership development initiatives.

 Like the job of leadership, these capabilities are largely task focused, bounded and learnable.
-The bad news is that expressing what leadership is in this way remains incomplete.
+But this expression of what leadership is is still incomplete.
 That’s because all these interventions help people become more proficient at their job but they expand and enrich leaders only within the context of their current way of making sense of their world and constructing meaning within it.
-Because we’re hardwired to make sense of the world in a linear fashion, the exponential leadership gap remains as our businesses race away from us.
+Because we’re hardwired to make sense of the world in a linear fashion, a leadership gap remains and our businesses can race away from us.

 Vertical skills: leadership and the exponential accumulation of capacity